MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-secmakespnex.md

 An optional variable specifying the instance port for connecting with the security service provider.

+#### - Length [out]

+A pointer to an optional variable for storing the length of the security service provider name string created by this function.

 #### - Referrer [in]

 A pointer to an optional Unicode string specifying the referrer name for connecting with the security service provider.